Elizabeth Warren: Protégés

 Warren has mentored several people who went on to hold notable political office.
 Former U.S. Representative Katie Porter, who was a law student of Warren, is considered one of her protégées.
 Porter co-chaired Warren's presidential campaign.
 Another of Warren's political protégées is Michelle Wu (mayor of Boston), who was a law student of hers and worked on her 2012 Senate campaign before running for Boston City Council herself in 2013.
 Suffolk County Sheriff Steven W. Tompkins also got his start in politics working on Warren's 2012 campaign.
 During his law school studies, former U.S. Representative Joe Kennedy III considered Warren a mentor.
 Boston City Council president Ruthzee Louijeune has also been described as a Warren protégée and served as senior counsel to Warren's presidential campaign before running for city council.

 Influence on appointments in Democratic presidential administrations

 Warren strongly believes that "personnel is policy": that the policy of a presidency is shaped by who a president appoints to their administration.
 She has influenced President Obama, 2016 Democratic nominee Hillary Clinton, and President Biden on the matter of staffing presidential administrations.

 Pressuring of Hillary Clinton before the 2016 election

 Warren discreetly engaged in an effort to shape the administration Hillary Clinton would lead if she won the 2016 election.
 In his 2024 book, Stern noted that after Warren (bullish on her own 2016 prospects of winning a presidential election) had declined grassroots efforts to draft her into a candidacy.
-Recognizing that Clinton stood of becoming the party's nominee, Warren quietly worked to influence how she might staff an administration.
+Recognizing that Clinton stood an excellent chance of becoming the party's nominee, Warren quietly worked to influence how she might staff an administration.